rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Publication statement: <CITE>London : Published by Wright, Cadel and others ; Republished at Hartford : By Hudson & Goodwin, 1798</CITE>
 >>(*Comment*: Example formatted with ISBD punctuation for clarity)

-## 5.22.32 Names of publishers in multipart monographs
+## 5.22.32 Names of publishers in multiple unit resources

 <a name="5.22.32.1">5.22.32.1</a> If the manifestation is issued in more than one physical part and the publisher or the publisher’s form of name changes in the course of publication, transcribe as Name of publisher the name in the first or earliest part and always record the publisher’s name in the later part(s) in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.34.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.1)).

-## 5.22.33 Names of publishers containing grammatically inseparable place names or dates
+## 5.22.33 Names of publishers containing visually or grammatically inseparable place names or dates

-<a name="5.22.33.1">5.22.33.1</a> If the Name of publisher contains grammatically inseparable statements relating to [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/), transcribe them as part of the Name of the publisher.
+<a name="5.22.33.1">5.22.33.1</a> If the Name of publisher contains visually or grammatically inseparable statements relating to [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/), transcribe them as part of the Name of the publisher.
 Supply the [Place of publication](/DCRMR/ppdm/Place-of-publication/) or [Date of publication](/DCRMR/ppdm/Date-of-publication/) in square brackets in the appropriate element.

 >**Example:**
 >Place of publication: <CITE>[Berlin]</CITE>